-Materials - Purchase cost under weighted average cost method.
-Work in process and - Cost of direct materials and labor and a proportion of finished goods manufacturing overheads based on normal operating capacity but excluding borrowing costs.
+- Purchase cost under weighted average cost method. - Cost of direct materials and labor and a proportion of manufacturing overheads based on normal operating capacity but excluding borrowing costs.
 Finished goods and work in process are accounted for under the weighted average method.